-- Rejects trailer bill language to address the structural deficit in the Harbors and Watercraft Revolving Fund by increasing fees on boats. - Reverts \$110 million from the Natural Resources and Parks Perseveration Fund to the General Fund.
+- Rejects trailer bill language to address the structural deficit in the Harbors and Watercraft Revolving Fund by increasing fees on boats. - Cuts \$6 million per year from the Harbors and Watercraft Revolving Fund for boat launching grants. - Cuts \$5.3 million per year for Aquatic Invasive Species program from the Harbors and Watercraft Revolving Fund. - Reduces Statewide Parks Program by \$182.6 million of the previous \$380 million with \$11.6 million in 21-22 \$75 million in 22-23, \$2 million in 23-24, \$69 million in 24-25, and \$25 million in 25-26. - Reverts \$110 million from the Natural Resources and Parks Perseveration Fund to the General Fund.
 This reversion includes \$95 million for future phases of the California Indian Heritage Center project and \$15 million for unspecified future capital outlay projects. - Appropriates \$5.8 million one-time and \$3.3 million ongoing General Fund to establish and open Dos Rios Ranch as a new state park and create recreation opportunities and park access to historically underserved communities in the Central Valley.
-Funds initially appropriated for the acquisition of a new state park in the 2020 Budget Act will be used for planning and acquisition costs. - Adopts trailer bill language to allow a contract extension of up to 30 years at Old Town San Diego State Park. - Approves various capital outlay projects. - Rejects \$5 million for Border Field SP: Monument Mesa Day Use and Interpretive Area and reverts funds to the General Fund. - Allows \$3,000,000 in reimbursement authority, four positions, and four vehicles in fiscal years 2023-24, 2024-25 and 2025-26 from the State Parks and Recreation Fund to manage the open space park lands within the Sonoma Developmental Center.
+Funds initially appropriated for the acquisition of a new state park in the 2020 Budget Act will be used for planning and acquisition costs. - Adopts trailer bill language to allow a contract extension of up to 30 years at Old Town San Diego State Park. - Funds \$23,200,000 one-time General Fund to complete additional Americans with Disabilities Act (ADA) improvements under the Tucker Consent Decree.'